 The term comes from the Vigilance Committees set up in the old west when settlement had outrun the law.
-The actual behavior of these was more complicated then the tradititional Torches and Pitchforks one, though that picture is hardly without merit.
+The actual behavior of these committees was more complicated then the traditional Torches and Pitchforks angry mob, though that picture is hardly without merit.
 Some lawmen, for instance, found it useful to use these as material when forming posses.

 The Whitechapel Vigilance Committee tried to be this in the days of Jack the Ripper.
 Tired of the police not catching the criminal, they sent out men on patrols round Whitechapel and tried to investigate the case themselves.
 Which didn't do a lot, the Ripper himself was confident enough he wouldn't get caught he sent the letter with half a human kidney attached to their leader.

 In Italy it was so diffused that Italian language has the word giustiziere specifically to denote this.
 The fact it's derived from the Italian word for "justice" should be enough to explain why it was so diffused, and why the mindset is still there.